 Press Release Word Count and Format Guide

 A well-structured press release follows a standardized format that journalists expect.
 Getting the word count and structure right increases your chances of media coverage.
-This guide covers the standard press release format and word count targets for each section.
+This guide covers the standard press release format, word count targets for each section, distribution service requirements, and industry-specific considerations.

 Press Release Section Lengths